nilium/st-theme-freesia/README.md

 ![Kano Theme](https://github.com/nilium/st-theme-freesia/raw/master/screenshot-kano.png)

 The medium/middle-ground theme in Freesia is the Kano theme, which is mostly grey-ish blue, blue, and red.
 To use it, set your theme to `"Kano.sublime-theme"`.

-In addition, the color scheme included with the Kano theme is Proxy, which can be used by setting your `color_scheme` to `"Packages/Theme - Freesia/Proxy.tmTheme"`.

 Higuchi - Light Theme